 Want to know more about my African adventure?

 Quick plug – if you want to know more about this area in depth, this post is based on a chapter from my book: How to clean your underwear in Africa; Diary of an unskilled traveller.
 There is a lot more about Livingstone in there and other parts of Africa.
-It’s just 99p on Amazon or you can get it free by signing up to my awesome monthly newsletters.
+It’s just 99p on Amazon or you can get it free by signing up for my awesome monthly newsletters. 😉

 Anyway, one of the days I had done a pre-scouting trip to the Victoria Falls to find out more about what I need to jump into Devil’s Pool.
 Their answer; a booked excursion and balls of steel!

 Which country offers the best views of Victoria Falls?